 Even at the most innovative colleges (ie, a seemingly level playing field), the gap in measurable innovation is a substantial and enormous 2.5 times difference between children of parents in the highest and lowest percentiles of income earners.

-There is a 150% difference in measurable ‘innovation’ when sorted merely by parental access to cash, even among classmates at top schools.
+There is a 150% difference in measurable ‘innovation’ when sorted merely by parental access to cash, even among classmates at top colleges.

 Is this data suggesting that the economically disadvantaged college students at the most innovative colleges somehow were afforded lower quality college mentors than the students from HNW families?
 That is a very unlikely possibility.